 The group is exploring several main themes, including global conflict, with the concomitant problems of migration and the refugee crisis; climate change and ecological disruption; conflict within domestic relationships; and disruption within traditional fabric making processes.
 Members will produce individual responses to their selected theme through the influence of stitched textiles, but not exclusively with fabric and thread.

-SIT select will be holding a symposium Disrupting Tradition: New Textile Languages linked to the Dis/rupt project and focusing on the theme of disrupting tradition.
-This event will feature contributions from Melanie Miller, Alice Kettle, June Hill and Michelle Stephens.
-The Select Festival will run from 29th April to 28th May 2017.
+SIT select also held a symposium Disrupting Tradition: New Textile Languages linked to the Dis/rupt project and focusing on the theme of disrupting tradition.
+This event featured contributions from Melanie Miller, Alice Kettle, June Hill and Michelle Stephens.

 The Select Festival ran from 29th April to 28th May 2017, with a programme of linked workshops and events providing opportunities for participation, learning and discussion.